Black Diamond Speed 40 Backpack Review: A Modular Alpine Tool Built to Summit

 The X-Rip nylon and UTS coating respond best to hand washing in cold or lukewarm water with a mild, non-detergent soap.
 Machine washing can degrade the UTS coating over time and stress the seams and welded patches.
 Rinse thoroughly and allow the pack to air dry completely before storage.
 It is best hung loosely so air can move through the interior.

 After alpine use, pay particular attention to the ice tool attachment loops and crampon contact zones.
-Mud, ice melt, and salt residue from winter approaches will work into the stitching and hardware if left without cleaning.
-A soft brush on the abrasion patch area helps clear debris from the weave effortlessly.
+Mud, ice melt, and salt residue from winter approaches can work into the stitching and hardware if left without cleaning.
+A soft brush on the abrasion patch area helps clear debris from the weave.
 Store the Speed 40 loosely stuffed or hanging, never compressed in a stuff sack.

-Inspect the metal dogbone loops and crampon attachment straps before each season for any signs of corrosion or wear on the stitching.
-Metal hardware holds up well in the cold but can develop surface rust from moisture exposure if not dried properly after use.
+Inspect the metal dogbone loops and crampon attachment straps before each season for any signs of wear on the stitching.
+Metal hardware holds up well in the cold but should be dried properly after wet trips to prevent surface oxidation.

 Final Verdict: The Alpine Workhorse That Earns Its Place